scouarn/ezGfx_old/README.md

 * textri with no perspective correction (PS1 look)
 * 3D faces drawn on top of each other -> depth buffuring

-* Bug in 3D demo with 32 bits systems -> bug with alpha blending returning black ?
-Solved with the normalize bug ? double/float problem with vectors ?

 * quaternion rotation on vec4f ?
 * Other projection matrices

-* swap instead of xLeft / xRight => no clipping...